hyperledger/bevel/docs/source/operationalguide.rst

 Operations Guide
 =================
 This section defines the pre-requisites installation and steps for setup of a DLT network.
-If this is your first time, do refer Key-Concepts, Getting-Started and Architecture-References before moving ahead.
+If this is your first time, do refer to Key-Concepts, Getting-Started and Architecture-References before moving ahead.

 Pre-requisites
 -----------------